 Wednesday 13th-Sunday 17th September 2023 – fully booked *

 Sunday 15th-Thursday 19th October 2023– Places available *

 * If you wish to book a place, or be wait listed on a tour that is fully booked, or enquire about future tours to Greece, please contact me.

 Our tour commences at our Meeting Point at Athens Airport (see Flight Transfers below).
 I will meet the afternoon flight arriving from Heathrow and our coach will take us to Nafplio, where we will settle in to our hotel.
 In the evening I will host a first night dinner at a local restaurant, at which we will commence our exploration of the wine and cuisine of this beautiful place.

-On Friday I plan to venture further afield and visit Patras, on the northern coast of the Peloponnese peninsula.
+On Friday we venture further afield and visit the Achaia region, on the northern coast of the Peloponnese peninsula.
 Here, dry white wines are made from the local variety Roditis, grown on the hills to the south, while closer to the coast sweet wines are made from Muscat and the local (red) Mavrodaphne grape.
 Grand Reserve Mavrodaphne of Patras wines are aged for up to 7 years in oak and bottle.
 We will fortify ourselves with a comprehensive tasting lunch before our journey back to Nafplio.
+Free evening.

 Following a morning at leisure in Nafplio, we will depart for Athens Airport (see Flight Transfers below).

 Note: the Itinerary may be changed at Tim Syrad Wine Tours discretion so as to facilitate the smooth running of the tour and to accommodate great opportunities for visits or tastings that may become available.